Developer Guide

 4.1.6 Review feature

-The implementation of the mark function is facilitated by LogicManager
+The implementation of the mark function is facilitated by LogicManager.
+It takes user input as 1 arguments,

-the command word being review
+the command word being review.

 The format is as follows: